BVI3001: Export inspection of empty bulk vessels

 This course has been designed for Authorised Officer (AO) candidates wanting to perform inspections of empty bulk vessels that will be used for the export of prescribed goods.

-Prior to undertaking inspections of empty bulk vessels for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture and Water Resources for the job function BVI3001: Export inspection of empty bulk vessels.
+Prior to undertaking inspections of empty bulk vessels for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture, Water and the Environment for the job function BVI3001: Export inspection of empty bulk vessels.

 This job function covers two inspection types: at berth and at protected anchorage.
 You can choose to be accredited in a single inspection type or both.
-More information is available in the Table of AO Job Functions within the Plant Export Operations Manual.
+More information is available in the Reference: Table of authorised officer job functions within the Plant Export Operations Manual.

 The learning and assessment methods for this course include: